About the Performance

 As an emerging and Bessie award–winning choreographer, Sheppard creates movement that challenges conventional understandings of disabled and dancing bodies.
 Engaging disability arts, culture, and history, she is intrigued by the intersections of disability, gender, and race.
 In addition to performance and choreography, Sheppard is a sought-after speaker and has lectured on topics related to disability arts, race, and dance.
 Her writing has appeared in The New York Times and in academic journals.
 She is a 2020 Disability Futures Fellow, a joint initiative of the Andrew W. Mellon Foundation and the Ford Foundation, respectively.

-Herman is an interdisciplinary artist who creates through dance, text, and visual storytelling.
-From 2011 to 2019, he was a principal member of Heidi Latsky Dance and also served as their Development Director from 2016 to 2019.
+Jerron Herman (dancer and choreographic collaborator) is an interdisciplinary artist who creates through dance, text, and visual storytelling.
+From 2011 to 2019, he was a principal member of Heidi Latsky Dance and also served as their development director from 2016 to 2019.
 Herman was a finalist for the inaugural Apothetae and Lark Play Development Lab Fellowship and was also nominated for a Fellowship in Dance from United States Artists.
 His latest works include Breaking and Entering with Molly Joyce at Danspace Project; Many Ways to Raise a Fist for the 29th Anniversary of the ADA at the the Whitney Museum; and Relative—a crip dance party—for the disabled-led festival I Wanna Be With You Everywhere at Performance Space New York.
 He studied at Tisch School of the Arts and graduated from The King’s College.
 The New York Times has called him “the inexhaustible Mr. Herman.”

 Herman is also a writer, moderator, and advocate for the arts; he has served on the Board of Trustees at Dance/USA since 2017.
 He is a 2020 Disability Futures Fellow, a joint initiative of the Andrew W. Mellon Foundation and Ford Foundation, respectively.

-She is the primary costume and makeup designer, contributes other technical and production design, and designs the wheelchairs that she and Alice Sheppard use in performance.
+Laurel Lawson (choreographic collaborator, dancer, designer, and engineer) is Kinetic Light’s primary costume and makeup designer.
+She also contributes other technical and production design, and designs the wheelchairs that she and Alice Sheppard use in performance.
 For the chairs used in the development of Wired, Lawson collaborated with Paul Schulte, lead engineer for Top End.
 She is also the product designer and lead for both access and technology initiatives, including Audimance, the company’s app that revolutionizes audio description for nonvisual audiences, and Access ALLways, the hospitality and experience paradigm and collected practices for holistic, disabled-led, equitable accessibility.

 Lawson began her professional dance career with Atlanta’s Full Radius Dance in 2004.
 In her independent and transdisciplinary practice, housed at Rose Tree Productions, her work includes both traditional choreography and novel ways of extending and creating art through technology and design in the creation of worlds and products experienced, installed, embodied, or virtual.